 Jacob can’t wait to make Perlman’s Shabbats a colorful collage of everyone’s history to share!

-Jacob will be celebrating his Bar Mitzvah at camp in Summer 2018.
+Jacob celebrated his Bar Mitzvah at camp in Summer 2018.
 Support Jacob’s Mitzvah Project here.

 Lily Judelsohn’s Mitzvah Project